 Poland's university traditions are among the oldest in Europe.
 In 1364, King Casimir the Great established the Cracow Academy, known today as Jagiellonian University.
-Since the beginning of system transformation our higher education system has been developing rapidly and Poland is fourth in Europe (after the United Kingdom, Germany and France) in terms of the number of people studying at university.
-The total student population at over 400 university-level schools is almost 1.5 million.
-Polish universities offer more than 700 courses in foreign languages as an integral part of the European Higher Education Area, where the level of tuition fees compares favourably with other EU countries.
+Since the beginning of politicial transformation in 1989 our higher education system has been developing rapidly and Poland is fourth in Europe (after the United Kingdom, Germany and France) in terms of the number of people taking up higher education.
+The total student population at almost 400 university-level schools is over 1.1 million.
+Polish universities offer more than 800 courses in foreign languages as an integral part of the European Higher Education Area, where the level of tuition fees compares favourably with other EU countries.
 Poland plays an active part in the Bologna Process thanks to the introduction of a three-stage education and the European Credit Transfer System.
 Foreigners studying in Poland can easily continue their education elsewhere in the European Union.
 Foreign students coming to Poland can expect an attractive and diversified educational curricula which meets high European standards - they can study medicine, biotechnology and engineering, as well as art and business.